hashgraph/hedera-mirror-node/docs/design/hcs.md

 4. GRPC API retrieves the current messages from PostgreSQL and returns to client
 5. GRPC API is notified of new `ConsensusSubmitMessage` transactions via PostgreSQL Notify

+### Alternatives

+- Replace step #5 above with the GRPC layer polling for new data
+- Replace step #5 above with a message broker that parser publishes to and GRPC API consumes

 ## GRPC API

 ### Setup

-- Create a new Maven sub-project `mirror-grpc`
+- Create a new Maven sub-project `mirror-api-grpc`
 - Use `com.github.os72:protoc-jar-maven-plugin` for protoc
 - Use `net.devh:grpc-spring-boot-starter` to manage GRPC component lifecycle
 - Use `spring-boot-starter-data-r2dbc` and `io.r2dbc:r2dbc-postgresql` for reactive database access and asynchronous pg_notify support